 There you’ll find Startup Security Utility.
 Use that pane to “Allow booting from removable media.”
 Then restart your Mac in Recovery mode with the bootable USB connected.

-If you get the “personalised” error message
+If you get the “personalized” error message

-In that previous menu you also have access to Terminal.
+In that previous menu, you also have access to Terminal.
 Use this command-line tool to reset your password.
 The issue seems to be blocked on the level of your account.
 The fix requires resetting the system password.